 Dale is the first CVCC student to receive the prestigious Jack Kent Cooke Scholarship valued at $30,000 a year for up to three years.
 Now, he's finished his doctorate in physical therapy at UNC-Chapel Hill.
 Learn more about Dale Hamilton's journey here.

 This former high school dropout refused to believe a college education was out of reach.
 After earning her high school diploma and a nursing degree through CVCC, Cassaundra Hefner now holds a Doctor of Nursing Practice and has been successful beyond her wildest dreams.
-Learn more about her journey here.
+Learn more about Cassaundra's journey.

 Skyla Nieves was born to an addicted mother.
 At age 7, she started smoking marijuana.
 Her first drink of alcohol came two years later.
 Today, she is a practicing nurse helping others who have been in her shoes.
-Read more about Skyla's journey here.
+Read more about Skyla's journey.